-What are the limitations to methodologies and data sources?
-(Include how these limitations do not affect the achievement of environmental or social characteristics and the measures taken to address these limitations)
+What are the limitations to the methodologies and data sources?
+(Including how such limitations do not affect the attainment of the environmental or social characteristics and the actions taken to address such limitations)

 The limitations of the methodology are intrinsically linked to the use of ESG data.
-The ESG data universe is in the process of being normalised, which may have an impact on data quality; data coverage is also a limitation.
-Current and future regulations will improve standardised reporting and the company information on which ESG data is based.

-In order to mitigate these limitations, a combination of approaches is put in place: monitoring controversies, using different data providers, a qualitative assessment of ESG scores structured by the ESG review team, and the establishment of strong governance.
+The ESG data universe is being standardised, which may impact data quality; data coverage is also a limitation.
+Current and future regulation will improve standardised reporting and the corporate information on which ESG data is based.
+In order to mitigate these limitations, a combination of approaches is being put in place: monitoring of controversies, use of different data providers, structured qualitative assessment by the ESG research team of ESG scores, and the establishment of strong governance.